 - Brush on egg mixture, then sprinkle on sugar, dividing between all 12 skewers3 teaspoon white granulated sugar

-- Bake for 12-14 minutes or under light golden brown (as shown)
+- Bake for 12-14 minutes or until light golden brown (as shown).

 - Cool for 5 minutes, then gently pull out skewer. * It will slide out very easily.2 tablespoon maple syrup, ¼ cup whipping cream